callum-oakley/wm-talk-slides/slides.md

-# overthinking window management for fun and profit
+# Overthinking window management for fun &amp; profit

 ---

-## getting focussed
+## Getting focussed

-strategies for cycling through windows:
+Strategies for cycling through windows

-- cycle through windows in an arbitrary order (terrible idea)
+- Cycle through windows in an arbitrary order (terrible idea)

-- cycle through windows in most recently used order
+- Cycle through windows in most recently used order

-more direct strategies:
+More direct strategies

-- cardinal focus
+- Cardinal focus

-- you could also use the mouse I guess...
+- You could also use the mouse I guess&hellip;

 ---

-## floating or tiling?
+## Floating or tiling?

-floating:
+Floating

-- manual window placement
+- Manual window placement

-- each window exists independently of all the others, overlapping / stacking
+- Each window exists independently of all the others, overlapping / stacking

-- flexibility and least surprise
+- Flexibility and least surprise

-tiling:
+Tiling

-- automatically arrange windows in a grid
+- Automatically arrange windows in a grid

-- efficent use of screenspace and keypresses
+- Efficent use of screenspace and keypresses

-- potentially less flexible, learning curve
+- Potentially less flexible, learning curve

 ---